"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

 \subsubsection{Individual Perception and Experience of Collaboration in Social VR}

 \paragraph{``Am I Really There?''
-Sense of Presence as a Foundation for Immersive Collaboration.} This sub-theme focuses on individual users' sense of presence---the subjective feeling of ``being there'' within a 3D virtual environment \cite{triberti2025being}---as a foundational condition for collaboration in Social VR.
-Distinct from social presence, which refers to the perception of others in the environment, sense of presence emphasizes the users' personal immersion in the virtual space.
-This experience is often shaped by how intuitively users' actions and intentions are translated into the virtual environment \cite{oh2018systematic,olaosebikan2022identifying}.
+Sense of Presence as a Foundation for Collaboration in Social VR} This sub-theme focuses on individual users' sense of presence---the subjective feeling of ``being there'' within a 3D virtual environment \cite{triberti2025being}---as a foundational condition for collaboration in Social VR.
+Distinct from social presence (i.e., perceiving others), \textit{presence} describes the user’s own experience of being located in the virtual space.
+This experience is shaped by how intuitively users' actions and intentions are translated into the environment \cite{oh2018systematic,olaosebikan2022identifying,miller2021synchrony}.

-Several studies in our corpus indicated that Social VR can enhance a strong sense of presence by allowing users to act and interact in more natural and embodied ways \cite{olaosebikan2022identifying,khojasteh2021working,mei2021cakevr}.
-For instance, Olaosebikan et al. \cite{olaosebikan2022identifying} found that scientists collaborating in VR reported a greater sense of immersion and presence compared to those using traditional video conferencing platforms.
-Participants described their VR experiences as attending a live presentation, highlighting the engaging and spatial qualities of immersive environments \cite{olaosebikan2022identifying}.

-Similarly, \cite{khojasteh2021working} conducted a five-session longitudinal study in which users repeatedly collaborated in VR with different partners.
-Over time, participants reported increased feelings of presence, suggesting that growing familiarity with the virtual environment, task, and interaction patterns contributes to a more immersive experience \cite{khojasteh2021working}.

-Mei et al. \cite{mei2021cakevr} explored how a co-design activity in VR supported ideation and task engagement.
-Participants reported that being able to spatially manipulate and visualize design elements within a shared 3D virtual environment enhanced their sense of ``being in the task.''
-Their findings highlight how interactive design tools can strengthen users' presence through embodied interaction.

-In sum, these studies suggest that fostering a strong sense of presence is necessary for effective collaboration in Social VR.
-When the applications support natural movement, spatial awareness, and meaningful shared activities, users are more likely to feel grounded in the virtual environment and interact intuitively with others.
-Over time, repeated exposure and growing familiarity with the virtual space can deepen users' immersion, enabling collaborators to engage more fluidly and confidently.
+Studies reported mixed effects of presence: while some found VR increased presence and task engagement compared to video calls \cite{olaosebikan2022identifying,mei2021cakevr}, others observed flat presence scores despite growing familiarity \cite{khojasteh2021working}.
+These inconsistencies suggest that presence depends less on time in VR and more on the availability of natural nonverbal cues.
+This helps explain the lack of increase: adaptation alone did not lift presence because natural nonverbal channels were missing or awkward.
+Consistently, Mei et al. \cite{mei2021cakevr} propose adding emoji-like or haptic cues to convey emotion, and report that missing facial expressions weakened users’ emotional connection.
+Across these papers, gaps in nonverbal expression and practical hurdles (learning curve, limited in-VR tools) made it harder to feel ``there'' during collaboration \cite{olaosebikan2022identifying,khojasteh2021working,mei2021cakevr}.